matsuand/docs.docker.jp/ee/index.md

 available.

 {% comment %}
-Role-based access control applies to Kubernetes and Swarm orchestrators, and communication within the cluster is secured with TLS.
+Role-based access control (RBAC) applies to Kubernetes and Swarm orchestrators, and communication within the cluster is secured with TLS.
 [Docker Content Trust](/engine/security/trust/content_trust/) is enforced for images on all of the orchestrators.
 {% endcomment %}
-Role-based access control applies to Kubernetes and Swarm orchestrators, and communication within the cluster is secured with TLS.
+Role-based access control (RBAC) applies to Kubernetes and Swarm orchestrators, and communication within the cluster is secured with TLS.
 [Docker Content Trust](/engine/security/trust/content_trust/) is enforced for images on all of the orchestrators.